-In the Style Guide below, we’ll cover the basics of how the CS:GO Team selects weapon finishes to include in a Weapon Case.
+In the Style Guide below, we’ll cover the basics of how the Counter-Strike Team selects weapon finishes to include in a Weapon Case.
 Our goal is to make sure you have enough information to maximize the chances of your designs being selected, and to address some common questions that we hear from artists who are getting started.

 Although we’re providing specific examples and details about our process below, it’s important to remember that there is a lot of competition for slots in a weapon case – your designs are competing with all of the other designs on the Workshop.
 So while you can improve your chances by following the Style Guide below, ultimately there is no approach or level of quality that will guarantee successful or consistent selections in weapon cases.

 The number of weapons slots in a case are limited, and CS2 has more weapons on the roster than slots in the case, so we rotate weapons in and out of case selection.

 The weapons we plan to feature in a case are decided before we start selecting finishes, so often a great weapon finish can appear on the workshop, but it might take one or two cases before it ships.
 The most successful contributors tend to design finishes for all tiers on a large variety of weapons.

 Creating well executed, highly salient finishes that target higher tiers will get you noticed by the community.
 However, the competition for high utility, high salience weapons is fierce and only represents one or two slots in any case, so if your goal is to be selected you might want to think about adding some subtler, just as well executed finishes for lower utility weapons.
 We look at what's popular in the community and we actively dig into the workshop to seek out finishes from both new and established contributors.

 Modifying a weapon finish and uploading multiple versions that can fit in different rarity tiers can increase your chances of being selected.
 This allows more flexibility for that finish to match the weapons we plan to feature in future weapon cases.